PipedreamHQ/pipedream/docs/docs/http/README.md

 ## Pre-built actions

-Pre-built actions are the most convienent option for integrating your workflow with an API.
+Pre-built actions are the most convenient option for integrating your workflow with an API.
 Pre-built actions can use your connected accounts to perform API requests, and are configured through props.

 Pre-built actions are the fastest way to get started building workflows, but they may not fit your use case if a prop is missing or is handling data in a way that doesn't fit your needs.